SunSh1x03/conexao.sh/Readme.md

-## Script - testa a comunicação com a internet.
+## Script simples para testar a comunicação com a internet.
-*Feito para estudo.*
+*Feito apenas para relembrar as estruturas do shell script.*